Kadee80/WebDev_F17/README.md

 **Students will:**

-* develop conceptual thinking skills to generate ideas and content in order to solve problems or create opportunities.
+1 – Students will develop conceptual thinking skills to generate ideas and content in order to solve problems or create opportunities.
+	Students will develop a research and studio practice through inquiry and iteration.

-* develop technical skills to realize their ideas.
+2 – Students will develop technical skills to realize their ideas.
+Students will understand and utilize tools and technology, while adapting to constantly changing technological paradigms by learning how to learn.
+	Students will be able to integrate/interface different technologies within a technological ecosystem.

-* develop critical thinking skills that will allow them to analyze and position their work within cultural, historic, aesthetic, economic, and technological contexts.
+3 – Students will develop critical thinking skills that will allow them to analyze and position their work within cultural, historic, aesthetic, economic, and technological contexts.

-* gain knowledge of professional practices and organizations by developing their verbal, visual, and written communication for documentation and presentation, exhibition and promotion, networking, and career preparation.
+4 – Students will gain knowledge of professional practices and organizations by developing their verbal, visual, and written communication for documentation and presentation, exhibition and promotion, networking, and career preparation.

-* develop collaboration skills to actively and effectively work in a team or group.
+5 – Students will develop collaboration skills to actively and effectively work in a team or group.

+Learning Outcomes to be Assessed:
+2 – Students will develop technical skills to realize their ideas.
+Students will understand and utilize tools and technology, while adapting to constantly changing technological paradigms by learning how to learn.
+Students will be able to integrate/interface different technologies within a technological ecosystem.

 ### Course Objectives**